lhmouse/taxon/README.md

 All formats above are binary formats.
 They have their own data type extensions to JSON.
 They are claimed to be 'more efficient' in some way than JSON.
-They provide libraries that are fast enough and easy to use.
+They provide libraries that are easy to use.

 Until, they do not solve our problems.

-We still work with a lot of legacy tools.
+We are still working with a lot of legacy tools.
 There is native JSON support in JavaScript and MySQL.
 There are a lot of third-party libraries in varieties of languages.
-We sometimes work with command-line tools, copying and pasting JSON results from consoles, into some random IM app, or via SSH to another machine.
+We sometimes work with command-line tools, copying and pasting JSON results from consoles, into some random instant message app, or via SSH to another computer.

 The human brain is such a large piece of cr@p that it refuses to read binary data.